tbridge/munki-in-a-box/README.md

 3) Alter Line 106 to reflect your choice of AutoPKG installs
 4) sudo ./munkiinabox.sh

+NEW in 0.2:

+• AutoPKG is now downloaded from the latest trunk.
+• The site_default Manifest is established from the packages passed to autopkg.
+• If Munki is not installed, the script grabs the munki tools, mounts the dmg and installs munki_core and munki_admin packages from inside.

-Future Features:
+Immediate Future Plans:

-1) Replace hard-coded AutoPKG download with current release version retrieval links
+√ 1) Replace hard-coded AutoPKG download with current release version retrieval links
 2) Allow check of plain apachectl for purposes of using on a non-Server.app platform.
 3) Install Sean Kaiser's Monitoring Scripts with configuration variables passed through

+Other Good Suggestions:

+√ 1) Creation of site_default Manifest
+2) Generation of Client Configuration pkg or script
+3) Install of Munki-Report PHP
+√ 4) Replace Munkitools requirement with install of appropriate munki elements.

 Questions?
 Comments?
 Suggestions?
 Jeers?
 Please email me at tom@technolutionary.com